grettke/help/help.md

             ID: org_gcr_2017-05-12_mara:DFCC7C00-F3B3-4C35-BBE6-A5ADBB60326D

         I wrote my first to-do list on a funeral home notepad.
 It was either that or it was from the furniture store.
 My dad worked at both.
 The National Selected Morticians logo sat somewhere on its pages.
-There wasn&rsquo;t much for me to note back then and the notepad worked fine.
+There wasn't much for me to note back then and the notepad worked fine.
 When I got a little older I graduated to a Mead spiral notebook.
-I wasn&rsquo;t organized and wasted space.
+I wasn't organized and wasted space.
 When you tore out the pages they made a mess.
 At home we had two computers over the years an Apple 2E and then a IBM PC compatible.
 Mom used PFS Write on the 2E and I used Notepad once in a while but my usage on both games.
 They were at home but they were not my home.
-The mad was my home until college where I made two new friends: Composition Book (CB) and Bill Joy&rsquo;s `vi`.
-CB seemed like an elegant upgrade from the Mead spiral but it didn&rsquo;t last.
-CB&rsquo;s lines were too tall and the pages were too short, the worst of both worlds.
-The speckled black and white covers were its most useful part which was it&rsquo;s beauty as no one would ever have guessed.
-Compared to the Mead, the CB&rsquo;s were downright elegant.
+The mad was my home until college where I made two new friends: Composition Book (CB) and Bill Joy's `vi`.
+CB seemed like an elegant upgrade from the Mead spiral but it didn't last.
+CB's lines were too tall and the pages were too short, the worst of both worlds.
+The speckled black and white covers were its most useful part which was it's beauty as no one would ever have guessed.
+Compared to the Mead, the CB's were downright elegant.
 That leaves `vi`.
 Mrs. Marian Manyo prepared a handout to help us learn `vi`.
 It was a single page. `SunOS` was at a whopping version of 5.7 yet the handout left ink on your finger suggesting that it a mimeograph instead of a Xerox that deposited it into our awaiting writing fingers.
 It has seven commands that I learned: open, close, save, close and save, insert and command mode.
 That worked to store my todo list for years.
 This as before CVS usurped RCS so backups were basic.
 My workflow had two states: existence and non-existence.
 Simple.
 This well for another nineteen years.
 Until I followed the GTD approach but in a simpler ad-hock form.
 Emacs was never part of my life even when it lived next door to vi.
-Growing up on the cusp of beefy IDEs living on puny desktops most schools weren&rsquo;t rooted in the tradition of LISP and Emacs and I never joined it.
-Scheme got my attention though and it sucked me into Emacs, but it didn&rsquo;t keep me.
+Growing up on the cusp of beefy IDEs living on puny desktops most schools weren't rooted in the tradition of LISP and Emacs and I never joined it.
+Scheme got my attention though and it sucked me into Emacs, but it didn't keep me.
 Twice I tried.
 Nope.
 Three times I tried and at the end I liked Emacs a little bit worse.
 Then something funny happened: I wanted to learn OCaml.
 Emacs was the only good editor for it, so I dug up Emacs.
 Then I wanted to learn SML and go figure: Emacs was the only good editor for it.
 The same story was retold ten or fifteen times.
 The proverbial lotus kept expanding every time you touched because not only did satisfy your ideas but it gave you new ones.
 Totally hooked, I am still keeping my todo lists in ASCII text files.
 Then three years I heard about Org-Mode.
 My first Org file had you guessed it: lists converted into headings.
-Oops, that wasn&rsquo;t right so I converted them all to lists.
+Oops, that wasn't right so I converted them all to lists.
 That worked well for years.
 Then I got interested in publishing and spent another year with headings and lists.
 A year or so ago I got tired of my ad-hock workflow I checked if Org had a way to deal with workflow.
 Of course it did!
 Then I got interested in tracking state changes, and of course it had that.
 Beautiful.
 This whole story lives here to introduce refile.
 When I moved headings I moved them by selecting the whole subtree, killing it, and pasting it somewhere else.
 Fifteen or twenty times I lost the heading.
 Sure VCS saved it but it was a hassle and a mess, a total frustration.
 My error was not marking the entire subtree.
 Oops.
 When I searched for a solution I ended up on the refile page.
 Of course that is how you do it.
 Now *what* was the *it* that I wanted to do?

     2. Desire